Vote for Kai Call - Toiora Whakapūmau Kai

 A call for a just, resilient food system for Aotearoa.

-Ground all food system governance in Te Tiriti o Waitangi
+Ground all food system governance in Te Tiriti o Waitangi, including meaningful decision-making authority for tangata whenua.

-Place the food needs of all who live in Aotearoa New Zealand at the centre of our food system.
+Place the nourishment, dignity and wellbeing of all who live in Aotearoa New Zealand at the centre of our food system.

 Cross-party action on food security that persists beyond election cycles.